logo.CMJsQ0iT

 9. Our information and how to contact us

 We are a Private Limited Company incorporated in England and Wales.
-Our registered number is 10996865 and our registered office is at 2nd Floor, 156 Cromwell Road, London SW7 4EF.
+Our registered number is 10996865 and our registered office is at Address: 2nd floor, 156 Cromwell Road, London, SW7 4EF.
 We are trading in the name of Lumine Solicitors and Lumine Law.

-For the purposes of anything within this privacy notice, please write to us at Lumine Solicitors, 2nd Floor, 156 Cromwell Road, London SW7 4EF.
+For the purposes of anything within this privacy notice, please write to us at Lumine Solicitors, Address: 2nd floor, 156 Cromwell Road, London, SW7 4EF.

 We may amend this privacy notice from time to time to make sure it is up to date and accurately reflects how and why we use your personal information.
 The current version of our privacy notice will always be posted on our website.